tbarbette/npf/README.md

  * **graph_text**=string Add some texts under all graphs.

 ### Where to continue from here?
-Read the testie files in tests/click mostly, then write your owns !
+Have you read [tests/README.md](tests/README.md)?
+Then, inspire yourself from the testie files in tests/click mostly, then write your own!